21.4.07

 The design of the Political Objectives Test is such that it cannot be accurately represented as a chart or compass like many other multi-dimensional politics tests.
 However, for those who find it useful to visualize, I will try describing an approximate graphical representation of the relationships between the many descriptions.

-Imagine a wheel consisting of three concentric rings and six spokes radiating from a hub.
-The hub represents any and all of the balanced descriptions of Apathetic and Moderate and Confused Extremist (the last more oscillates wildly rather than resting in balance).
-Another way to distinguish these further is to imagine that the hub itself is a ring (moderates) with a core (apathetic) at its centre while there is a further ring beyond the spokes which encircles the entire wheel (this is the confused extremists).
-From the hub we come to the six spokes (moving clockwise).
+Imagine a wheel consisting of three concentric rings and six spokes evenly radiating from a hub.
+The hub is itself a ring representing moderates with a core representing the apathetic at its centre.
+From the hub we move next to the six spokes (moving clockwise).

 Another way to look at the relationships between the descriptions is with reference to the concentric rings.